Annual Enrollment Period

 Medicare Part A

-Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services, with enrollment handled by Social Security.
-It benefits those who are 65 or older, as well as for people with end-stage renal disease and some young people with disabilities.
-Part A refers to the coverage it provides for inpatient hospital stays, as well as hospice care, skilled nursing facility care, and some home health care.
+Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services (CMS), with enrollment handled by Social Security.
+It benefits those who are 65 or older as well as people with ESRD and some younger people with disabilities.
+Part A (hospital insurance) refers to coverage provided for inpatient hospital stays as well as hospice care, skilled nursing facility care, and some home health care.

 Medicare Part B

-Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services with enrollment handled by Social Security.
-It benefits those who are 65 or older, as well as for people with end-stage renal disease and some young people with disabilities.
-Part B refers to the coverage it provides for physician’s services, as well as medical supplies, preventive services, and outpatient hospital care.
+Medicare is a federal health insurance program administered by the CMS with enrollment handled by Social Security.
+It benefits those who are 65 or older as well as people with ESRD and some younger people with disabilities.
+Part B (medical insurance) refers to coverage provided for physician’s services as well as medical supplies, preventive services, and outpatient hospital care.

 Medicare Part C

-Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services.
-Part C refers to plans that can be purchased from private insurers and are purchased through private insurers approved by Medicare.
-(See Medicare Advantage)
+Medicare is a federal health insurance program administered by the CMS.
+Part C (Medicare Advantage) refers to plans that can be purchased from private insurers approved by Medicare (See Medicare Advantage).

 Medicare Part D

-Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services.
-It benefits those who are 65 or older, as well as for people with end-stage renal disease and some young people with disabilities.
+Medicare is a federal health insurance program administered by the CMS.
+It benefits those who are 65 or older as well as people with ESRD and some younger people with disabilities.
 Part D refers to optional coverage for prescription drugs that can be purchased from private insurance companies at an additional cost.

 Medicare Supplemental Insurance

-Original Medicare describes the federal fee-for-service health insurance program administered by the Centers for Medicare and Medicaid Services.
-It combines Part A (Hospital Insurance) and Part B (Medical Insurance) and benefits those who are 65 or older, as well as for people with end-stage renal disease (ESRD), amyotrophic lateral sclerosis (ALS), and some young people with disabilities.
-Every contracted service has a pre-approved amount that Medicare pays, after which the beneficiary pays their share.
+Original Medicare describes the federal fee-for-service health insurance program administered by the CCMS.
+It combines Part A (hospital insurance) and Part B (medical insurance) and benefits those who are 65 or older as well as people with ESRD, amyotrophic lateral sclerosis (Lou Gehrig’s disease or ALS), and some younger people with disabilities.
+Every contracted service has a preapproved amount that Medicare pays, after which you pay your share.

-These benefits are provided by Medicare Advantage plans for health care services provided by providers outside of the plan’s approved, in-network providers.
-These services may cost beneficiaries a higher out-of-pocket amount.
+Benefits that may be covered by Medicare Advantage Plans for health care services received by providers outside of the plan’s approved, in-network.
+Out-of-network services may cost you more.

-A type of health plan that allows beneficiaries to pay a lower cost for using physicians, hospitals, and providers that are in network but permits them to use out-of-network providers at an additional cost.
+A preferred provider organization (PPO) allows you to pay a lower cost for using physicians, hospitals, and providers that are in-network but permit you to use out-of-network providers at an additional cost.

-The monthly fee that beneficiaries pay to their insurance company, health care plan, or to Medicare for their coverage.
+The monthly fee that you pay to your insurance company, health care plan, or to Medicare for your coverage.

-A type of health coverage available as a Medicare Advantage plan that permits beneficiaries to seek service from any physician or facility that agrees to the plan’s payment terms and agrees to provide treatment.
-The amount that a beneficiary pays for service is detailed within its plan documents.
+A Private Fee-for-Service (PFFS) plan is a Medicare Advantage plan that permits you to seek service from any physician or facility that agrees to your plan’s payment terms and agrees to provide treatment.
+The amount that you pay for service is detailed within your plan documents.

-A written order required by some Medicare Advantage health plans for medical services not provided by the beneficiary’s primary care physician.
-A referral is obtained directly from the primary care physician, and is usually required in order to have the health plan pay for a visit to a specialist or for services such as a vision examination.
+A written order required by some Medicare Advantage health plans for medical services not provided by your PCP.
+A referral, obtained directly from your PCP, is usually required to have your health plan pay for a visit to a specialist or for services, such as a vision examination.

 Special Enrollment Period for Part B

-The special enrollment for Part B period provides the opportunity for enrollment for those who are eligible for Medicare Part B but who did not enroll during the Initial Enrollment Period because they had group health coverage provided by an employer or union, or volunteer internationally for at least 12 months with a qualified service.
+The Special Enrollment Period (SEP) for Part B provides the opportunity to enroll in Medicare Part B if you did not enroll during your IEP because you had group health coverage provided by an employer or union or volunteered internationally for at least 12 months with a qualified service.
 Employer health plan coverage must be based on your current employment or the current employment of a spouse or family member at the time you first became eligible for Medicare.
-Coverage must remain continuous with no more than eight consecutive months of lapses from first becoming eligible for Medicare until Medicare enrollment during the SEP; neither COBRA or retirement coverage qualifies.
+Coverage must remain continuous with no more than eight consecutive months of lapses from first becoming eligible for Medicare until Medicare enrollment during the SEP.
+However, neither COBRA nor retirement coverage qualifies.

-This special enrollment period lasts for eight months after termination of your employment of loss of employer coverage.
+This SEP lasts for eight months after termination of your employment or loss of employer coverage.
 However, you can enroll in Medicare Part B at any time you are still covered by a qualified plan based on your current employment.

 Urgently Needed Care

 Urgently needed care describes care that is needed right away to treat a sudden illness or injury that is not life threatening.
-If you need this care when you are out of your plan’s area and cannot be seen by your primary care physician then your health plan will pay for it.
+If you need this care when you are out of your plan’s area and cannot be seen by your primary care physician,your health plan will pay for it.

 The period of time that an enrollee in a Medigap or Medicare Advantage plan is required to wait before their coverage begins.
-In most cases they are imposed when a beneficiary has a pre-existing condition and has not had creditable coverage for a specified period of time.
+In most cases, waiting periods are imposed if you have a preexisting condition and have not had creditable coverage for a specified period of time.
 The time prior to a special enrollment date cannot be counted as part of a waiting period.
-Waiting period days do not count as a significant break in coverage and they cannot be counted towards creditable coverage unless there is other creditable coverage at that time.
+Waiting period days do not count as a significant break in coverage and they cannot be counted toward creditable coverage unless there is other creditable coverage at that time.